Global access programs: meeting urgent medical needs

 The mission of Tanner’s global access programs (GAP) division is to meet immediate medical needs for patients regardless of their geographical location.
 The division’s work includes addressing medicine market withdrawal, post-clinical trial solutions, mitigating drug shortages and managing medicine supply on a Named Patient basis.
 To learn more, we speak to Maryori Alvarenga, EVP of TannerGAP.

 TannerGAP runs programs that deliver life-saving drugs to patients in urgent need of treatment, wherever in the world they may be.
-The Tanner division works across borders and throughout markets globally to ensure that patients receive treatments that would otherwise be unavailable.
+The Tanner division partners with pharmaceutical companies and works throughout markets globally to ensure that patients receive treatments that would otherwise be unavailable.

-Organising logistics and distribution, TannerGAP deals with local authorities to obtain the necessary clearances and meets all requirements for specific countries so that products arrive at their intended destination to help patients in need.
+Organizing logistics and distribution, TannerGAP deals with local authorities to obtain the necessary clearances and meets all requirements for specific countries so that products arrive at the intended destination to help patients in need.
 The team assists pharma companies in validating patient requests for treatment while mitigating any risks along the way.

 Maryori Alvarenga, TannerGAP EVP, explains more about the division’s key offerings, differentiators, and main objectives.